Amed Rosario Player Props: Guardians vs. Rangers

-Amed Rosario is available when the Cleveland Guardians take on Jon Gray and the Texas Rangers at Globe Life Field Friday at 8:05 PM ET.
+Amed Rosario is available when the Cleveland Guardians take on Andrew Heaney and the Texas Rangers at Globe Life Field Saturday at 4:05 PM ET.

-He returns to action for the first time since July 9, when he went 1-for-4 against the Royals.
+He is back in action for the first time since July 9, when he went 1-for-4 against the Royals.

 Amed Rosario Game Info & Props vs. the Rangers